-The financial statements have been prepared under the historical cost convention, modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value.
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.

-1,2 Income and expenditure
+1.2 Income and expenditure

 Income and expenses are included in the financial statements as they become receivable or due.